-We humans are hoarders at heart.
-Despite the ever-growing sizes and speeds of our hard drives, cloud backup and online file storage solutions are more popular now than ever before.
 Not just with companies, either.
-Whether you’re trying to keep backups of data whose loss would get you fired or the kind that means a lot to you and your family, online storage solutions have you covered.
+Whether you’re trying to keep backups of data whose loss would get you fired or the kind that means a lot to you and your family, a good online backup solution has you covered.

-Our IDrive review dives deep into one of the most popular pieces of software for making sure you never lose a file again.
-Despite sounding like a dubious Apple gadget designed to somehow make you a better driver, this is actually one of the better cloud storage services on the market.
+Our IDrive review dives deep into one of the best cloud storage services around.
+Despite sounding like a dubious Apple gadget designed to somehow make you a better driver, this is actually a fantastic online backup service.

-With unlimited supported devices per account, excellent upload speeds, folder synchronization, and the ability to make a backup of an entire disk’s image, there’s plenty to like here.
+With unlimited supported devices per account, excellent upload speeds, folder synchronization, and great backup features (such as the ability to make a backup of an entire disk’s image), there’s plenty to like here.
 It’s not a perfect solution, though.
-As other IDrive reviews have pointed out, there are some drawbacks to be aware of.
+As other IDrive reviews have pointed out, there are also some drawbacks to be aware of.
 Read on below to find out more.

 - Synchronizes entire folders

 - Free disk shipping on demand

 As with any good cloud storage service, the backup process in IDrive is very simple and intuitive.
 You have the option of backing up your data to your IDrive account (server backup) or to another device.

 This can be an external hard drive, another computer on the network, or even a smartphone you’ve plugged in.
 The program automatically selects your Desktop, Music, Documents, and Pictures folders, but you can also select any other folder or individual file for backup.